Leucadia is a community on the north side of Encinitas, bordering on Carlsbad, and for many is the most appealing area

 Leucadia has a lot of appeal for visitors and residents, the least of which are the beautiful beaches and dramatic views from the ocean bluffs.
-The main street is lined with a myriad of shops – surf, tattoo, quaint old restaurants, charming newer eateries, liquor stores, the Leucadia Donut Shoppe, hair salons, a drug store, the Leucadia post office, bike rental places, pizza shops, a few art galleries, clothing stores, the 7-11, and a number of yoga studios (Encinitas has a worldwide reputation as a center for yoga).
+The main street is lined with a myriad of shops – surf, tattoo, quaint old restaurants, charming newer eateries, liquor stores, the Leucadia Donut Shoppe, hair salons, a drug store, the Leucadia post office, bike rental places, pizza shops, a few art galleries, clothing stores, the 7-11, and a number of yoga studios (Encinitas has an international reputation as a center for yoga).

 Leucadia real estate covers a broad spectrum, apart from the vacation rentals, apartments, and mobile home parks.
 You might be interested in a quaint beach cottage, sandwiched in between rental properties.
 Some of these are not much more than bungalows, while others have been expanded and upgraded.
 Or perhaps a condo, within walking distance to the beach or along the bluff above the ocean.

 Just east of the Coast Highway you will find several recently built subdivisions with homes starting in the low millions – one features Caribbean style colonials while another is more reminiscent of Nantucket in New England (and indeed, carries that name).